ADHD in School and at Work = A Poor Future

 If you frequently study by yourself, or with a friends who have similar tastes in music, then the isochronic MP3s may be right for you.
 The isochronic MP3s are also good for doing work around the house, and at work environments with like minded coworkers.

-Sample our ADHD music with this video playlist
+Sample our ADHD music therapy with this video playlist

 What should you expect from these programs?
 For the first few minutes, you may notice a faint beating or thumping sound, a little like a helicopter.
 You may also notice the music seems a bit repetitive.
 But very soon, you will forget about that, and time will seem to fly by more quickly, and before you know it, you will be absorbed in the task at hand!
 Your homework or job will be finished, and you will also feel more centered, balanced and happy!
 You can say good bye to frustration, and hello to pride in a job well done!